Shopify/shopify-app-js/packages/apps/shopify-api/docs/guides/test-helpers.md

 # Testing your app

-This library exports two helper methods through `@shopify/shopify-api/test-helpers` to simplify end-to-end testing: `setUpValidSession()` and `setUpValidRequest()`.
-These methods can be used together to fake authorization during end-to-end testing. `setUpValidSession()` creats a fake session, and `setUpValidRequest()` modifies Requests so that this library authorizes them against the fake session.
+This package exports two helper methods through `@shopify/shopify-api/test-helpers` to simplify end-to-end testing: `setUpValidSession()` and `setUpValidRequest()`.
+These methods can be used together to fake authorization during end-to-end testing. `setUpValidSession()` creats a fake session, and `setUpValidRequest()` modifies Requests so that this package authorizes them against the fake session.

 ## setUpValidSession()

 `setUpValidSession()` creates a fake but valid [Session](./session-storage.md#what-data-is-in-a-session-object) to use in testing.
-The function parameter is used to define the parameters of the Session object.
-All Session parameters are optional except `shop`.
-A companion helper method, `getShop()`, is exported to help generate a fake shop URL for the required `shop` parameter.
+The function parameter is used to define the properties of the Session object.
+All Session properties are optional except `shop`.
+A companion helper method, `getShop()`, is exported to help generate a fake shop URL for the required `shop` property.

 ```ts
 import prisma from '~/db.server';